 “It’s a type of rape, it’s just the digital version, like you’re still being exploited, you’re still being made very vulnerable against your will…you’re being raped, just in a very different way, it’s a new version of it.”

 Revenge porn is the most well-known tactic under the image-based sexual abuse umbrella.
 It came into the mainstream about 10 years ago as angry ex-partners began to post and share private images of the people they were in relationships with.
-The nude images were often taken and shared consensually but never intended for a public audience.
+The nude images of “revenge porn” can be taken and shared consensually but never intended for a public audience.

 Not all victims of revenge porn are attacked by a vengeful ex.
 Some have had their digital accounts hacked and private images stolen, and many never find out the identity of their perpetrator.